 Lateral epicondylitis, commonly known as ‘tennis elbow’ is a condition that causes pain around the outer area of the elbow.
 This condition occurs when the tendons are overloaded, usually due to repetitive motions of the wrist and arm, resulting in unbearable elbow pain.
 Tennis elbow can arise in any person who strains the tendons of their forearm and is a condition that is not limited only to tennis players.
 Anyone whose jobs require them to move frequently can also develop the condition.
 The pain of this condition occurs primarily where the tendons of the forearm muscles attach to the bony bump on the outer area of your elbow and can also spread into the forearm and the wrist.
-Therefore, an immediate treatment that involves a team approach of primary doctors, physical therapists and sometimes, surgeons is essential, to get the most effective care.
+Therefore, an immediate treatment that involves a team approach of primary doctors, physical therapists and sometimes, surgeons is essential, to get the most efficient care.

 What are the Signs and Symptoms of a Tennis Elbow?

 The symptoms of tennis elbow develop gradually.
 In most cases, one may experience mild pain in the beginning that slowly worsens over time.
 Repetitive movements of the arm or wrists, such as extending your arm or gripping, can also aggravate the pain.
 If you have a tennis elbow, you may experience:

 What Causes a Tennis Elbow?

 Tennis elbow, in most cases, is an overuse injury and occurs when the tendons and muscles in the forearm are strained due to strenuous activities.
 If the tendons and muscles in the forearm are strained, inflammation and tiny tears can develop near the bony lump on the outer area of the elbow.
 You are likely to get a tennis elbow if your forearm muscles are not accustomed to performing a particular activity.
 However, even if you frequently use your forearms, there are chances that you might injure them, resulting in getting this condition.